syedfiza7546/SQL-Questions-And-Solutions/README.md

 **Overview:**

-This collection captures my personal learning journey over the past 3 months in SQL.
-The questions and solutions compiled here are from various sources including YouTube tutorials, LeetCode, ChatGPT, and others.
-This PDF file consolidates some of the problems I've solved, along with sample data and the expected results.
-It's a reflection of my efforts to improve and master SQL, offering a detailed overview of my progress and problem-solving techniques.
+This collection is a quiet chronicle of my journey into SQL over a short span of time.
+The questions and solutions gathered here are drawn from various sources—videos, practice platforms like LeetCode, exchanges with ChatGPT, and other scattered corners.
+Within these pages, you’ll find a patchwork of problems I’ve wrestled with, paired with sample data and their expected outcomes.
+It’s not a declaration of mastery, but rather a modest record of effort—an honest attempt to learn, solve, and understand.

 **Contents:**
 - SQL queries with solutions